-Irreverent, raunchy animated feature, overflowing with throwaway gags, warped show tunes, caricatured celebrities, genial good humor and bad puns, successfully explodes the Showtime series into a non-stop gagfest.
+Irreverent, raunchy animated feature, overflowing with throwaway gags, warped show tunes, caricatured celebrities, genial good humor and bad puns, successfully explodes the Showtime series of three-minute cartoons into a 72-minute non-stop gagfest.
+Veteran “Simpsons” genius Mike Reiss, who created and wrote “Queer Duck,” maintains a lively pace that never grows frenetic, and director/animator Xeth Feinberg’s crude, flat, outrageous-looking but never stiff design creates a “Rocky & Bullwinkle”-like interplay between witty words and pleasingly abstract characters.
 Pic, which registers surprisingly vividly on the bigscreen, deserved a theatrical shot before its July 18 DVD release.

 Filmmakers keep the plot simple to allow maximum room for the pop-culture allusions, rude wisecracks and wry asides that fly thick and fast.
 Aside from Queer Duck (voiced by Jim J. Bullock) and his usual entourage — his “insignificant other” Openly Gator (Kevin Michael Richardson), Oscar Wildcat (Maurice LaMarche) and Bi-Polar Bear (a Paul Lynde-channeling Billy West) — the movie throws in two new main characters: unlikely love interest Lola Buzzard (Jackie Hoffman), a raucously well-preserved septuagenarian diva, and villain Rev.Van der Gelding (Jeff Bennett), a right-wing talkshow horse.